 What are the academic requirements?

 If accepted, students will complete three years of college courses on site at Elmhurst College, and then spend the final phase of clinical/academic education (18 months) on site at Northwestern Memorial Hospital.
 Upon successful completion of the program, students will receive a certificate of program completion for DMS and be eligible to take required certifying examinations through the American Registry for Diagnostic Medical Sonography in addition to earning a bachelor's degree.
 Students who are accepted into the program will pay Elmhurst tuition for courses at Elmhurst and Northwestern Memorial Hospital in addition to any college or program fees.
 Northwestern Memorial Hospital is located at 541 N. Fairbanks Court, Suite 950 in Chicago, Illinois 60611.

 Below are required courses for students applying for the affiliation as a biology major, but students should speak with an advisor for further details.

 You will meet with the health professions advisor to discuss your specific academic and professional interests.
 Your advisor will work with you throughout your Elmhurst career, clearing obstacles and giving expert guidance.
 Want to know more?
 See Advisors.

 When you successfully complete your academic and clinical program, you’ll be eligible to take required certifying examinations administered by the American Registry for Diagnostic Medical Sonography and American Registry of Radiologic Technologists.

 Where can I find additional information?

-You can start by checking the web site for the DMS program at Northwestern Memorial Hospital.
-In addition to information about the Elmhurst/Northwestern program, you will find links to useful resources.
-For more help, contact Elmhurst’s Center for the Health Professions.
+You can start by visiting the website for the DMS program at Northwestern Memorial Hospital.
+For more help, contact Elmhurst’s health professions advising team.

 Any student interested in applying is responsible for learning about all the requirements for the program.
 Admission to Elmhurst College does not guarantee acceptance into a program affiliation.